 As in other sectors, Japanese policy chose to create mechanisms that try to shield the country from cultures from other places, which affects the presence of casinos there.

-Generally speaking, gambling is prohibited in Japanese territory, as well as the structures of casinos and betting on slot machines, mobile games and sports, however, there are some loopholes in the legislation.
+In general, gambling is prohibited in Japanese territory, as are casinos and betting facilities on slot machines, mobile games and sports, however, there are some loopholes in the legislation.

-Pursuant to Article 23 of Japan's Penal Code, betting money on games is a crime, the only exception to the rule is betting on public sporting events, where the betting mode is called “Koei Kyogi” (公営競技), where, part of amount collected is destined to the public coffers, both for the federal government and for the local.
+According to article 23 of the Penal Code of Japan betting money on games is considered a crime, the only exception to the rule is betting on public sporting events, where the betting modality is called “Koei Kyogi” (公営競技), where, part of the amount collected is intended for public coffers, both for the federal and local governments.

-Still, there are only four types of sports considered public, that is, where bets are released, as follows:
+Even so, there are only four types of sports considered public, that is, where bets are released, being the following: